Brownimecia

 Brownimecia is an extinct genus of ants, the only genus in the tribe Brownimeciini and subfamily Brownimeciinae of the Formicidae.
-Fossils of the single identified species, Brownimecia clavata, are known from the Middle Cretaceous of North America.
-The genus is one of several ants described from Middle Cretaceous ambers of New Jersey.
+Fossils of the identified species, Brownimecia clavata and Brownimecia inconspicua, are known from the Late Cretaceous of North America.
+The genus is one of several ants described from Late Cretaceous ambers of New Jersey.
 Brownimecia was initially placed in the subfamily Ponerinae, until it was transferred to its own subfamily in 2003; it can be distinguished from other ants due to its unusual sickle-like mandibles and other morphological features that makes this ant unique among the Formicidae.
-The ant is also small, measuring 3.43 mm, and a stinger is present in almost all of the specimens collected.
+B. clavata is also small, measuring 3.43 mm, and a stinger is present in almost all of the specimens collected.
 The morphology of the mandibles suggest a high level of feeding specialization.